Get

 Enjoy swift and secure delivery to your home or workplace through Royal Mail Special Delivery Guaranteed®.

-Alternatively, you can collect your foreign currencies from our travel money shop near Heathrow.
+Alternatively, you can click and collect your foreign currencies from our travel money shop near Heathrow.

-If you’ve got Guatemalan Quetzals currency to sell, simply click this link to exchange Guatemalan quetzales to pounds and check out our great exchange rates.
+If you’ve got Guatemalan Quetzales to sell, simply click this link to exchange Guatemalan quetzales to pounds and get the best Guatemalan quetzals buy back rate.

 Select ‘GTQ Guatemalan quetzal’ under ‘sell currency.’
-We’ll offer competitive Guatemala quetzal currency rates to convert Guatemala currency to GBP.
+We offer great rates to convert Guatemala currency to GBP.

 FAQs